Medical Experts

 Secondary Testing for Complement Deficiency

 The results from the initial evaluation guide secondary testing decisions to identify the deficient component or factor.
 Complement deficiency may present similarly to complement consumption (eg, due to autoimmune disease); complement consumption can be distinguished by the simultaneous reduction in multiple complement component concentrations.
-Secondary tests may include tests to directly measure protein concentrations or to assess protein function.
+Secondary testing may include direct measurement of protein concentrations or assessment of protein function.
 Genetic testing may be useful if a hereditary deficiency of a particular component or regulatory factor is suspected.

 Primary Testing | Defect Implicated | Secondary Testing | ||